-Tomato Salad Recipe–grape tomatoes, onion, balsamic reduction in a simple, easy tomato salad that makes a great side dish!
+Tomato Salad Recipe--grape tomatoes, onion, balsamic reduction in a simple, easy tomato salad that makes a great side dish!

 If you've come from a line of Southern cooks, you probably cook most things without a recipe.
 Just throw in a little of this and a little of that and you have dinner on the table.
 That has been my greatest dilemma with this website...just trying to figure out amounts of ingredients for things like meatloaf that for years I've just thrown together.

-Tomato Salad Recipe
+How to Make Tomato Salad Recipe

 Then add a small handful—maybe a quarter cup or so—of chopped red onion.
 You don't want to add too much onion or it will overpower the tomatoes.
 You could also use a shallot for even milder flavor.

 Next, drizzle a little extra virgin olive oil, add a little balsamic reduction and salt and pepper.
-If you don’t know how to make balsamic reduction, read this post first.

 Stir gently to mix the flavors and then let the salad sit at room temperature for a while, stirring occasionally.

-- 24 Grape tomatoes halved or quartered
+- 24 Grape tomatoes, halved or quartered

-- 2 tbsp Red onion chopped
+- 2 tablespoon Red onion, chopped

-- 1/2 tbsp Olive oil
+- ½ tablespoon Olive oil

-- 1 tbsp Balsamic Reduction
+- 1 tablespoon Balsamic Reduction

 - Place tomatoes and onions in a bowl.
 Drizzle olive oil and balsamic reduction over tomatoes.
 Add salt and pepper to taste.